-Andrew Haigh’s haunting 45 Years receives a flawless transfer and a helpful lot of production-oriented supplements from the Criterion Collection.
+Haigh’s haunting film receives a flawless transfer and a helpful lot of production-oriented supplements from Criterion.

 This socially observant chess drama looks spectacular on Disney’s Blu-ray release, which flawlessly retains the film’s rich and integral color palette.

 Lion’s faults of structure and pacing might limit its power, but in stretches it still roars.

 As gentle and wise as ever, Rectify thus turns to humankind’s most fundamental questions.